 FreeRTOS is a cross-platform, real-time operating system that has been ported to several architectures.
 It has a simple but powerful API to deal with tasks, scheduler, queues, semaphores and timers.
 Learning it is an enriching experience and a knowledge that can be reused widely due to its portability.
-If you are not convinced yet, it is available under a modified GPL license that allows commerical use without having to pay royalties.
+It is available under a modified GPL license that allows commercial use without having to pay royalties.
 GPL requires you to release source code to users, a commercial license does away with that restriction.

 The code snippet below demonstrates how a task can be created and deleted.
 Task creation may fail if there is not enough heap space available to allocate task structures and stack.
 FreeRTOS has three different memory allocation implementations, available in separate code files called heap_1.c, heap_2.c and heap_3.c.
 You have to choose one of the three.
 If you choose heap_3.c, the C compiler’s implementation of malloc and free are used, the heap space is determined based on the linker configuration.
 If interested in AVR32, see Using the GNU Linker Scripts on AVR UC3 Devices.

 Task scheduling is a topic unto itself.
 FreeRTOS divides processor time equally among tasks with the same priority.
 Tasks with higher priority always preempt lower priority tasks, no other lower priority task will run until the higher priority task blocks.
 Tasks can block on calls such as vTaskDelay, vTaskDelayUntil, xQueueSend, xQueuePeek, xQueueReceive, xSemaphoreTake and a few others.